SergioLuis/miloRpc/README.md

   - Different type of content might have different compression needs.
   - If you know you are going to send content that doesn't compress, or doesn't compress well, it is not worth it to spend CPU time, you should be able to temporarily disable compression altogether.
 - Clients will be able to do client-side load balancing.
-  - Bear in mind that for this to work your server side application must support the client transition...!
+  - Bear in mind that for this to work your server side application must support client transition...!
 - Server and client will provide percentile times for method invocations

 ## How to start using miloRpc